The man behind The Grueling Truth - Where Legends Speak

-That the ’06 White Sox even made the World Series goes to show just how different the league was at the turn of the twentieth century.
+That the ’06 White Sox even made the World Series shows just how different the league was at the turn of the twentieth century.
 The so-called “Hitless Wonders” had a .230 team batting average.
-They hit .198 in a Series that was, on paper, the Cubs’ should have never lost.
+Instead, they hit .198 in a Series that was, on paper, the Cubs’ should have never lost.

-Lose the Cubbies did and in somewhat shocking fashion.
-The White Sox exploded for an incredible eight runs in both Games 5 and 6 to turn a tied series into a 4-2 win in the Sox favor.
-Forgotten in history is that the Cubs won a shocking 76 percent of their regular season games that year, something that is unheard of in this day and age.
+Lose the Cubbies did and in a somewhat shocking fashion.
+The White Sox exploded for an incredible eight runs in games 5 and 6 to turn a tied series into a 4-2 win in the Sox favor.
+Forgotten in history is that the Cubs won a shocking 76 percent of their regular-season games that year, which is unheard of in this day and age.

-The Tribe won 111 games in 1954, and they were heavily favored to defeat the Giants and do so easily.
-Remember back in the 50’s the city of Cleveland was used to winning championships, the Indians in 1948 and the Browns won multiple titles.
+The Tribe won 111 games in 1954, and they were heavily favored to defeat the Giants and do so quickly.
+Remember back in the ’50s, the city of Cleveland was used to winning championships; the Indians in 1948, and the Browns won multiple titles.

 This Series will forever be remembered by the spectacular over-the-shoulder catch made by Willie Mays, one of the greatest defensive plays in World Series history.
-Cleveland never recovered from that incredible moment, and the Giants went on to sweep the Indians handily.
+Unfortunately, Cleveland never recovered from that incredible moment, and the Giants swept the Indians handily.

 The Cardinals knocked out the Padres in the Division Series, then won a thrilling 7-game NLCS over the Mets, who racked up a league-best 97-65 mark.
 Yadier Molina’s two-run, ninth-inning homer in Game 7 broke open a 1-1 tie, and closer Adam Wainwright fanned Carlos Beltran looking for the final out.
 The Mets were heavy favorites to win it all.

-There they met the great Philadelphia Athletics, who racked up 99 wins under future Hall of Fame manager the great Connie Mack.
+They met the great Philadelphia Athletics, who racked up 99 wins under future Hall of Fame manager the great Connie Mack.
 The A’s had won three of the previous four Series.
-But the Braves were obviously not intimidated.
+But the Braves were not intimidated.

 Boston swept Philadelphia, outscoring the A’s, 16-6.
 After the embarrassing defeat, Mack reacted by selling or trading a majority of the players from his team.
-Hall of Fame second baseman Eddie Collins was one of the unlucky souls who was dealt, Collins had won the MVP that year, he was sold to the White Sox.
+Hall of Fame second baseman Eddie Collins was one of the unlucky souls dealt; Collins had won the MVP that year, he was sold to the White Sox.

-In Oakland the Reds domination of the A’s continued, game 3 was a dominant 8-3 win and the Reds closed out game four 2-1 behind the great pitching of Jose Rijo.
+In Oakland, the Reds domination of the A’s continued; game 3 was a dominant 8-3 win, and the Reds closed out game four 2-1 behind the outstanding pitching of Jose Rijo.

-Florida opened the 2003 season, struggling mightily and fired Jeff Torborg for veteran manager Jack McKeon in May.
-McKeon quickly turned the team around, as he guided the Fish to a 75-49 record the rest of the way, grabbing the Wild Card, ten games behind Atlanta.
+In May, Florida opened the 2003 season, struggling mightily, and fired Jeff Torborg for veteran manager Jack McKeon.
+McKeon quickly turned the team around as he guided the Fish to a 75-49 record the rest of the way, grabbing the Wild Card, ten games behind Atlanta.

-The Bronx Bombers won 101 games, backed by its stellar staff of Roger Clemens, Andy Pettitte, Mike Mussina and David Wells.
-They were coming off an emotional ALCS win, on Aaron Boone’s series-winning home run against the hated Sox.
-The Yankees had been in six of the last eight World Series, while the Marlins has won the 1997 World Series, but that team had long been disassembled.
+The Bronx Bombers won 101 games, backed by its stellar staff of Roger Clemens, Andy Pettitte, Mike Mussina, and David Wells.
+They were coming off an emotional ALCS win on Aaron Boone’s series-winning home run against the hated Sox.
+The Yankees had been in six of the last eight World Series, while the Marlins had won the 1997 World Series, but that team had long been disassembled.

 This will always be known for the game one walk-off home run hit by a hobbled Kirk Gibson.
-A lot of people forget the Dodgers pulled another upset just to get to this series when they defeated the New York Meta in seven games.
+However, many people forget the Dodgers pulled another upset to get to this Series when they defeated the New York Meta in seven games.
 The Mets were a high-powered team that was supposed to battle the A’s in the World Series.

 Orel Hershiser took over after Gibson and pitched amazingly well against the vaunted A’s offense.
 He started and won a game and then closed out game five as a reliever.

-109-win Baltimore team featuring one of the finest rotations in all of baseball history with Jim Palmer, Mike Cuellar, Dave McNally and Tom Phoebus.
+109-win Baltimore team featuring one of the finest rotations in baseball history with Jim Palmer, Mike Cuellar, Dave McNally, and Tom Phoebus.

-The Orioles had won 109 games in 1969, but when you run into pitching like the Mets had this can happen.
-Throw in the fact that the Mets made probably a half dozen amazing plays in the field behind the great pitching and you have the formula for beating a great team.
+The Orioles had won 109 games in 1969, but this can happen when you run into pitching as the Mets had.
+Throw in the fact that the Mets made probably a half dozen amazing plays in the field behind the great pitching, and you have the formula for beating a great team.